Jean-cyberlab/Threat-Hunt-Ransomware/README.md

 ## ⚡ Attack Summary

-A ransomware affiliate re-entered the environment using **pre-staged AnyDesk** access from a prior compromise, downloaded tools via PowerShell from a custom C2 domain, dumped credentials from LSASS, moved laterally to the file server, and deployed Akira ransomware — all within approximately **3 hours**.
+A ransomware affiliate re-entered the environment using **pre-staged AnyDesk** access from a prior compromise, downloaded tools via PowerShell from a custom C2 domain, dumped credentials from LSASS, moved laterally to the file server, and deployed a ransomware — all within approximately **3 hours**.

 ```
 [AnyDesk Pre-Staged] → [Tools Downloaded] → [Defender Disabled]